kamailio/kamailio-docs/kamailio-kemi-framework/docs/index.md

 Kamailio to the scripting language interpreter.

-At this moment there are couple of supported KEMI scripting languages, respectively `JavaScript`, `Lua`, `Python`, `Squirrel` -- see next sections for more details about these programming languages.
+At this moment there are couple of supported KEMI scripting languages, respectively `JavaScript`, `Lua`, `Python`, `Python3`, `Ruby`, `Squirrel` -- see next sections for more details about these programming languages.

 Note: Kamailio has other modules that allow inline execution of scripts written in other programming languages, such as `Perl`, `.Net` (`C#`, etc.), `Java`, but they don't implement the KEMI yet, likely that some of them will get support in